What is LASIK?

 Laser-Assisted In-Situ Keratomileusis (LASIK) is an FDA-approved surgical procedure intended to reduce dependency on eyeglasses or contact lenses.
 The most commonly performed vision correction procedure, LASIK is performed on nearly 1 million patients each year to correct myopia (nearsightedness), hyperopia (farsightedness), and astigmatism by permanently altering the shape of the cornea, the eye’s thin, transparent covering.
 Corneal reshaping increases the eye’s focusing power and improves vision.

 This is not to say that LASIK, as it’s been performed since 1996, is not a safe procedure.
 On the contrary, our practice has performed well over ten thousand LASIK procedures with overwhelmingly good results.
-Custom LASIK is expected to provide an extra measure of precision that will allow many patients who’ve been “waiting for better technology” to now feel comfortable having their vision corrected.
+Contoura® Vision Topography-Guided LASIK is expected to provide an extra measure of precision that will allow many patients who’ve been “waiting for better technology” to now feel comfortable having their vision corrected with laser eye surgery.

 Am I a Good LASIK Candidate?